TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

-\para{Transferability based attacks and diversified robust ensemble as defenses.} Given that the adversarial transferability implies the vulnerability of machine learning models even without being accessed by attackers, different blackbox attacks have been proposed in practice, such as for applications where the classifier is deployed in the cloud~\cite{papernot2016practical}.
+Leveraging the transferability, different blackbox attacks have been proposed~\cite{papernot2016practical,kurakin2016adversarial,ivan2018robust,cheng2019improving}.
 To defend against these transferability based attacks, \citeauthor{pang2019improving}~\cite{pang2019improving} proposed a class entropy based adaptive diversity promoting approach to enhance the ML ensemble robustness.
-Recently, \citeauthor{yang2020dverge}~\cite{yang2020dverge} proposed DVERGE, a robust ensemble training approach that diversifies the non-robust features of base models via an adversarial training enabled objective function.
+Recently, \citeauthor{yang2020dverge}~\cite{yang2020dverge} proposed DVERGE, a robust ensemble training approach that diversifies the non-robust features of base models via an adversarial training objective function.
 However, these approaches do not provide theoretical justification for adversarial transferability, and there is still room to improve the ML ensemble robustness based on in-depth understanding on the sufficient conditions of transferability.
-In this paper, we aim to provide both theoretical understanding of transferability and the lower and upper bounds for it, and empirically compare the proposed robust ML ensemble inspired by our theoretical analysis with existing approaches to push for a tighter empirical upper bound for the ensemble robustness.
+In this paper, we aim to provide a theoretical understanding of transferability, and empirically compare the proposed robust ML ensemble inspired by our theoretical analysis with existing approaches to push for a tighter empirical upper bound for the ensemble robustness.